adhuliya/span/README.md

 ## What are the project design guidelines followed in SPAN?

 SPAN is a modular project where each component is developed like a library which can be reused.
-Our goal is to define simple components and compose them to achieve the desired result.
+Our goal is to define simple components and compose them to achieve the functionality.
 We extensively use the interface programming style as encouraged by the Go community.
 Wherever possible, SPAN uses standard Go programming practices and SOLID programming principles to develop a bug free and maintainable project.